The Importance of Discipline

 The best way to start if you are slack with discipline (like I was) is to just pick the worst part of your trading and focus on that with a Kaizen approach.

 For me, when I first started this process, it was risking too much.
 So I decided on a new rule, that I would only risk 1% of my capital per trade.

 It was tough to stick to at first, but it did not take very long for good risk management to become a habit as I immediately saw the beneficial effects.

 The rest slowly began to fall into place after that.

 Adjust the Plan

 The biggest problem I had once I began managing my risk properly was over-trading.
 I was so enthusiastic for trading action that I would take any setup that presented itself, no matter how mediocre.

-This was a slightly harder problem to fix and a problem I still struggle with at times, especially on Mondays after the weekend when I am pumped to trade again.
+This was a slightly harder problem to fix and a problem I still struggle with at times, especially on Mondays when I am pumped to trade again after the weekend.
 The key to this problem was to simply develop stricter rules around what a valid setup is so that I had less sub-par trading opportunities to choose from.

 Any time I encountered a situation where I was unsure if I should take the trade or not for whatever reason, I would tweak my trading plan’s rules to reflect a solution to this problem and re-test the strategy until I found a set of rules that produced an edge while reducing the ambiguity in my setups.

 If you don’t trust the plan then it’s impossible to trade it consistently.
 So if you notice that there is something in your plan that is resulting in outcomes you want to avoid, then adjusting the trading plan rather than employing “gut instinct” or bending the rules is always a better option.